networkedsystemsIITB/NFV_LTE_EPC/NFV_LTE_EPC-2.0/readme.md

 - **src**: Contains source code files of vEPC 2.0
 - **doc**: Contains documents related to vEPC 2.0
 - **scripts**: Contains necessary scripts for installing and experimenting with vEPC 2.0
+- **KeyValueStore**: Contains the interface and implementation of various key-value stores

 #### User Manual